jessesquires/Foil/README.md

 The following types are supported by default for use with `@WrappedDefault`.

+> [!IMPORTANT]
-Adding support for custom types is possible by conforming to `UserDefaultsSerializable`.
-However, **this is highly discouraged**. `UserDefaults` is not intended for storing complex data structures and object graphs.
+> Adding support for custom types is possible by conforming to `UserDefaultsSerializable`.
+However, **this is highly discouraged** as all `plist` types are supported by default. `UserDefaults` is not intended for storing complex data structures and object graphs.
 You should probably be using a proper database (or serializing to disk via `Codable`) instead.
+>
+> While `Foil` supports storing `Codable` types by default, you should **use this sparingly** and _only_ for small objects with few properties.

 - `Bool`
 - `Int`